Bioconductor/GoogleGenomics/GRPC.rst

   gRPC but all essential fields should be present in both methods, and will have the same names.

-- API key mode of authentication does not work with gRPC currently.
+- API key mode of authentication does not work with gRPC.